 In similar cases, doctors often suggest an abortion, but, as studies show, there is typically no need for women to destroy the life of their unborn child to save their own.
 Her story story confirms what research has shown: women who are pregnant and battling breast cancer don’t need to have an abortion.

 She made the ultimate sacrifice for her unborn child – she wanted to be sure that she would not hurt her child with chemotherapy.
 Now, can we at least agree that this was a more noble choice than abortion?
 Not obligatory, for sure.
 But heroic.
 That’s the kind of woman I would want to get up and go to work for every day.
-Someone who thinks about the needs of others – not someone like this woman who would not resist her own selfish desires.
+Someone who thinks about the needs of others first.

 A few weeks ago Shannon mentioned the high numbers of divorces around the world.
 (She even included a colourful map – I’m such a cartophile…) She wisely noted that dedication is probably the key for a happy marriage, if you are prepared to be in for the long haul from the start then you’re more likely to work through the hard times rather than cut and run.